R.O.C.K. in the U.S.A.: Music video

 A music video for the single was released in 1986.
 The video was directed by Mellencamp and Faye Cummings, and it was filmed using a kinescope camera.
 It featured an African American-vocal group and a Caucasian-instrumental group with the two groups playing together at the end of the video.

 In popular culture

 During George W. Bush's first presidential campaign, "R.O.C.K. in the U.S.A." was played at a campaign event.
 While Mellencamp had denied the request of President Ronald Reagan to use "Pink Houses" as a campaign song in 1984 during his presidential re-election campaign, he expressed reluctance to object to Bush's use of "R.O.C.K. in the U.S.A." at the event, telling Rolling Stone that despite his opposition to Bush's political positions, "I don't see any sense in being silly about it.
 It's entertainment.
 It's a song."

-In 1994, the song was also used during the World Cup USA '94, when announcing the United States as one of the teams who qualified.

-"R.O.C.K. in the U.S.A." has appeared on a number of Mellencamp compilations, including 1997's The Best That I Could Do 1978–1988 and 2004's Words & Music: John Mellencamp's Greatest Hits.

-The song was also featured in The Simpsons episode "Eight Misbehavin' during the scene where Apu (Hank Azaria) and Majula Nahasapeemapetilon (Jan Hooks)'s octuplets were being used in a zoo show.